 William Head & Lawrence E. Grinter, eds., Looking Back on the Vietnam War: A 1990s Perspective on the Decisions, Combat, and Legacies.
 Westport: Praeger, 1993. xi, 271 pp. Papers from a 1991 conference.

 Walter Hixson, ed., The Vietnam War.
 6 vols.
 New York: Garland, 2000.
 2152 pp. A collection of articles.
-The publisher's description does not make it look good enough to justify the whopping price, but I have not actually seen the collection.
+The publisher's description does not make it look good enough to justify the high price, but I have not actually seen the collection.

 Pierre Journoud and Cécile Menétrey-Monchau, eds., Vietnam, 1968–1976: La sortie de guerre/Exiting a War.
 Bruxelles: P.I.E.
 Peter Lang, 2011.
 Enjeux Internationaux/International Issues, no. 17.
 378 pp. plus CD.